das-dias/PythonCLibraryTutorial/README.md

 ## Introduction
 This tutorial is based on the [RealPython.com](https://realpython.com/build-python-c-extension-module/) tutorial for packaging a C Library in a Python module.
 Further extensions to the code were performed by following the stuff written at [the official Python docs](https://docs.python.org/3/extending/extending.html#building-arbitrary-values).
-This tutorial extends the previous by using a Python virtual environment together with a [```Makefile```](./lib/Makefile) to tell the ```clang``` compiler where the Python header files are located.
+This tutorial extends the previous by:
+1. using a Python virtual environment together with a [```Makefile```](./lib/Makefile) to tell the ```clang``` compiler where the Python header files are located.

+2. defining a C structure to be wrapped by a Python class object.

 ## Repository Structure